MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 ```

 12. Wait for the program to end, then review the model output.
-13. Note the new the Model ID in the terminal output.
+13. Write down the Model ID in the terminal output.
+You will need it for the next part of the lab.

 ## Test the model